EXPERT PROMPTING MASTERCLASS

 The Diagnosis

-Root cause: Without explicit guidance, models default to a "safe" professional tone.
+Root cause: Without explicit guidance, models default to "safe" professional tone.

 The Fix